phunc20/ahead/README.md

               one immediate benefit is that even patients whose sample are of less number of events could be inferred using the same model (although the correctness of the inference is not guaranteed)
+        1. [ ] As an alternative to the previous, i.e the 3rd way, aside from
+            - FSC-A vs SSC-A
+            - FSC-W vs SSC-W
+            - FSC-H vs SSC-H
+           we could have tried all sorts of 2D density plots invovling all the combinations of the `31` channels, i.e. roughly 31 choose 2 combinations
 1. As mentioned in the above subsection, the number of events varies quite a lot.
    Consequently, I decide to group
     - 500